Waldo Grade: In fiction

 The tunnel is featured in the Clint Eastwood film Dirty Harry and the Humphrey Bogart film Dark Passage.
 The honking of horns in the tunnel, often done deliberately for the sake of hearing the echoes, was the inspiration for harmonicist Bruce "Creeper" Kurnow's composition "Honk If You Love Harmonica."

 In the film Bicentennial Man (starring Robin Williams), a futuristic view of a relocated highway bypasses the historic Waldo Grade.

 At the beginning of the 2015 Pixar film Inside Out, the main character's family moves from Minnesota to San Francisco.
-Their first view of the Golden Gate Bridge - and the film's title card - appear as they emerge from the Robin Williams Tunnel, with real-life geography slightly altered to bring the bridge closer to the tunnel exit.
+Their first view of the Golden Gate Bridge - and the film's title card - appear as they emerge from the Robin Williams Tunnel.